kstenerud/concise-encoding/ce-structure.md

  * UTF-8 [text-safe](#text-safety) printable characters
  * UTF-8 [text-safe](#text-safety) whitespace characters

-The following character sequences must not be put into comment strings because they are comment delimiters in CTE:
+The following character sequences **MUST NOT** be put into comment strings because they are comment delimiters in CTE:

 * `/*`
 * `*/`